vilevari/ToolCloud/README.md

 # ToolCloud
 This is a Firefox Browser-Addon designed to provide a variety of Quality of Life improvements to the SoundCloud.com Browser App.

+ This Browser-Addon only functions on SoundCloud.com.
+ It accesses no data from any other websites will automatically be disabled while not on Soundcloud.com

-# Current Features:
+# Features:
+All features in this Browser-Addon will only work if toggled on via checkbox in the Addon overlay unless specifically stated otherwise.

-## Autostarting Playlists on Shuffle mode
+## Auto-Scroll Playlists
-This feature, only when activated and only while on SoundCloud.com, checks for URL changes every 1 second.
+Checks for URL changes every 1 second.
 When detecting a URL change where the URL contains "/sets/", this feature will automatically:
 - scroll to the bottom of the playlist to load all of its songs
+- scroll back to the top

+__Caution:__ If this feature is enabled alongside other, similar features it might get overruled by them.

+## Auto-Play Playlists on Shuffle
+Checks for URL changes every 1 second.
+When detecting a URL change where the URL contains "/sets/", this feature will automatically:
+- scroll to the bottom of the playlist to load all of its songs
 - scroll back to the top for a better user experience
 - activate shuffle, if not already activated
 - start playback on the playlist
 - skip the first song for a true shuffle experience

+__Caution:__ If this feature is enabled alongside other, similar features it might get overruled by them or overrule them.